apache/nifi-fds/README.md

 @include fds-theme($fds-theme);
 ```

-The Apache NiFi Fluid Design System UI/UX Platform comes with a base CSS file `node_modules/fluid-design-system/core/common/styles/css/fluid-design-system.min.css` (includes icons) that should be included in the head of your HTML document.
+The Apache NiFi Flow Design System UI/UX Platform comes with a base CSS file `node_modules/flow-design-system/core/common/styles/css/flow-design-system.min.css` (includes icons) that should be included in the head of your HTML document.

 ## Building